 By the year 2050 Toronto living will be small.
 People will live in smaller spaces; perhaps even work from home.
 Car parking spots will be smaller.
 Backyards will be tiny or non-existent.
 The idea of a “community” will change.
 In the future, a community may consist of a mid-rise apartment building, strapped with amenities.
 Underground you’ll have access to transit.
 If grocery stores aren’t located and attached to your lobby, rest assured it’ll be easily accessible by foot

 We absolutely agree with him.
-But in many ways, a lot of the architectural design trends that Robertson talks about, are already evident in many of the residential buildings that are being built in Toronto today; particularly in our own buildings.
+But in many ways, a lot of the architectural design trends that Robertson talks about, are already evident in many of the residential buildings and townhomes that are being built in Toronto today; particularly in our own buildings.

 For example, E Condos which will be complete in 2017, will be directly connected to the Eglinton subway station and Eglinton’s LRT and will have a covered open public plaza at the corner.
 Emerald Park which is currently under construction, will also be directly connected to the Yonge and Sheppard subway station.
 Both of these projects will also have street level and underground retail space.
 Metro for example, will occupy second storey retail space at Emerald Park which will allow residents to do their grocery shopping without ever having to leave their building.